So you’ve been contemplating moving your cat’s litter box.

 They have a highly developed sense of sight, so they can see much better in the dark than humans can.

-They do not need light to use their litter box.
+They do not need light to use their litter box at night and they pee frequently.

 Cats urinate in the same litter box repeatedly and they locate the box location by the smell of their urine.